semaphoreci/docs/docs/ci-cd-environment/docker-authentication.md

 ```

 ## How to check if you are logged in
-The `docker login` command will display a **Login Succeeded** message as an output if authentication was successfull.
+The `docker login` command will display a **Login Succeeded** message as an output if authentication was successful.

 Another way to check is to open `~/.docker/config.json` and check the `auths` field.